JavaScript concepts to know before learning React

 reduce() in JavaScript

-To use reduce(), we iterate over the array and pass in a callback function, similar to map(), filter(), and find().
-However, the key difference is that reduce() reduces the array to a single value, which can be a number, array, or object.
+Like with map(), filter(), and find(), we traverse over the array and pass in a callback function to use reduce().
+The main distinction is that reduce() condenses the array into a single value, which may be an object, array, or number.

-Here's an example of using the reduce() method to calculate the sum of all the elements in an array:
+Here's an illustration of how to compute the sum of all the members in an array using the reduce() method:

 const numbers = [1, 2, 3, 4, 5];